joereddington/paperwriting/grouppaperwriting.md

 ---
 # Veto Reviewer

-* If you are one, you should drive the paper.
 * Keep them in the loop.
 * Build evidence of approval
 * Be clear how hard you are working.